 Effective January 1st, 2021 the California Fair Plan has taken a 15.6% rate increase.
 A big reason behind this is the fact that the Fair plan is simply supposed to be a last resort for customers.
 Unfortunately, major insurance companies continue to get hammered with wildfire losses in California.
 More and more California residents are left with no other option than to go forward with the Fair Plan.
 Over 235,000 customers had their homeowners insurance canceled or non renewed in 2019.
 This has led to a 36% increase in policies with the Fair plan.

 Effective January 1st the Fair plan also has made some new products changes as follows:

 - Two new deductible options of $15,000 and $20,000.
 These new deductible options may be used to offset some or all of a policy’s rate change.

 - New Extended Dwelling Coverage can be purchased that provides an additional 25% of Coverage A. This coverage is not automatic and must be selected if your policyholder requests this coverage.
 There is an additional premium for this coverage.
 The premium is the same as if the policyholder increased his or her Coverage A limit by 25%.

 - The available limit of Supplemental Fair Rental Value coverage is being increased to 50% of Coverage A.

-With the 2020 fire season only making things worse for insurers it is expected that the Fair Plan will continued to grow at a similar pace.
+With the 2020 fire season only making things worse for insurers, it is expected that the California Fair Plan will continue to grow at a similar pace.
 At Don Williams and Associates we have access to a wide range of property insurance carriers.
-If your property is not eligible with an admitted carrier we can also put together a package for you with the Fair Plan and a difference in condition policy as a last resort.
+If your property is not eligible with an admitted carrier we can also put together a package for you with the California Fair Plan Insurance and a difference in condition policy as a last resort.

 Give us a call today at 408-402-3646 or fill out this form and one of our insurance experts will be able to assist you!